 What to expect if you call a program

 - A caring listening ear.
 All programs have people who can listen and help you sort out options.

 - Advocacy services.
-Most programs have specially trained advocates who can help with welfare, CPS, disAbility services, immigration, housing, employment protections, and more.
+Most programs have specially trained advocates who can help with public benefits, housing, disability services, immigration, employment protections, and more.

 - Crisis services.
 Many programs offer 24-hour crisis services.

 What to expect if you go to a shelter